 “Jerald?” he said out loud.

-So they knew something was wrong and he had just confirmed it.
-He had to be more careful.
-He heard the clink of a glass set down on the tray, then the sound of the man stamping around drawing curtains and pulling open drawers and cupboards.
-He took another deep breath and sat up, pushing the weight of the thickly layered bedding off his legs and swinging his feet towards the floor.
+Jerald.
+The name seemed to fit.
+He heard the clink of a glass set down on the tray then the sound of the man stamping around drawing curtains and pulling open drawers and cupboards.
+Jerald took a deep breath and sat up, pushing the weight of the brocaded bedding off his legs, and swinging his feet onto the floor.
 The man was gathering an armful of clothes from a long wardrobe set into the far wall.
 He marched across the room, dumped them on the end of the bed and picked up the glass.

 “Your drink, Master Jerald.”